muServLabs/muApps-Form/README.md

 # muApps-Form

-muApps is a UI Template module for UI entry forms
+muApps is a UI Template module for UI forms with material design